Harry and Meghan Netflix series 'behind closed doors'

 - Published

-The first glimpse of Prince Harry and Meghan's Netflix documentary has been released of what is being promised as the inside story of why they stepped down from their royal duties.
+A trailer for Prince Harry and Meghan's Netflix documentary has been released, offering a first glimpse at what the couple say is the inside story of why they stepped down from royal duties.

 "No one sees what's happening behind closed doors," said Prince Harry.